Diabetes type 2Glipizide coupons

 Glipizide

-Glipizide Coupons & Discount Card - Compare Prices Near You
+Glipizide Coupons & Savings Card – Discount Prices from $4.89

 Glipizide is a medication in the sulfonylurea class designed to manage blood sugar levels in adults with Type 2 diabetes.
 It works by stimulating the pancreas to release more insulin, which helps lower blood sugar.
 This drug is typically taken orally, once or twice a day, alongside a suitable diet and exercise plan, and can be used with other diabetes medications if necessary.
 Maintaining proper blood sugar control with Glipizide can help prevent complications such as kidney damage, blindness, nerve issues, limb loss, and sexual dysfunction, while also reducing the risk of heart attacks and strokes.
 It’s important to take Glipizide with meals to avoid the risk of dangerously low blood sugar.
 Some common side effects may include dizziness and diarrhea.
 Always consult with your healthcare provider before starting any new medication.